zehowrld/RAG-Document-Q-A-With-Nvidia-NIM-And-Langchain/README.md

 - **Question Answering**: Uses the model **meta/llama3-70b-instruct** to answer questions based on document content.
 - **Document Similarity Search**: Retrieves and displays relevant document chunks in response to user queries.

-## Deployment

-You can access the live demo of the application here: [Nvidia NIM Document Q&A System](https://zehowrld-rag-document-q-a-with-nvidia-nim-and-l-finalapp-q7cmlq.streamlit.app/).

 ## Installation

 ### Prerequisites